 With the rate of innovation that’s occurring, the best solution for an organization’s unique strategy is likely the combination of capabilities from large and small organizations.
 For example, local organizations such as the Area Agencies on Aging have established trust in the communities they serve and can seek out partnerships with larger organizations to achieve their mission and create sustainable programming for local seniors.
 Oftentimes, the larger organizations can play a central role in weaving together features into a cohesive experience.

-At Tivity Health, we are on a mission to prioritize several of the key social determinants of health and revolutionize what it means to do health.
+At Tivity Health, we are on a mission to impact key social determinants of health and revolutionize a new approach to health and wellness.
 To learn more about our solutions for Medicare Advantage plans, contact us today.